llhovind/sundries/README.md

 cd backend && npm test
 ```

-The inventory tests (`tests/inventoryService.test.js`) exercise the DB triggers and
+The suites are integration-style: they exercise the real DB triggers, reservation
-reservation functions for real, so they need a **disposable** database: create one, run
+functions, and the full route→controller→service path, so they need a **disposable**
-`npm run migrate` against it, point `.env` at it.
-Ledger rows are append-only by design;
+database: create one, run `npm run migrate` against it, point `.env` at it.
+Ledger
-recreate the test DB rather than trying to clean it.
+rows are append-only by design; recreate the test DB rather than trying to clean it.
+(Mail is forced to the `noop` adapter during tests.)

 ---